chumbleycode/chumbleycode.github.io/notes.md

 * Rank features by their average impurity reduction, over a forest.
 (When a tree splits the noise (overfits) the impurity goes down very little.)
 Then take a few of the best features, and retrain the classifier and show it works.
 Conclusion: you successfully .
 Random forest works for high dim, because you never compute distances (not curse of dimensionality).
 Only Gaussian processes and random forests give you an uncertainty estimate for you regression coefficients.

 * Bagging reduces variance (when training error is much less than test error) without affecting bias.
 So use on unbiased algorithms.
 Boosting reduces a bias problem: can you combine weak learners (which can't reduce training error to zero, for classification they only need do better than chance) to make a strong learner (which can): adaboost.
 Boosting is gradient descent on function space.
-Adaboost reduces bias, and really doesn't increase variance much.
+Adaboost reduces bias, and really doesn't increase variance much

+* Using cross validation to find the hyperparameter controlling the penalty for tree complexity (number of leaves), i.e. Cost Complexity Pruning, aka Weakest Link Pruning.